score-json/nlohmann_json/TSF/docs/introduction/index.rst

 - **Trivial Integration**: Comprising a single header file `json.hpp`, this library demands no complex build systems or dependencies, facilitating easy integration into any project using vanilla C++11.

-- **Serious Testing**: Extensive unit tests ensure 100% coverage of the code, including exceptional behavior.
+- **Serious Testing**: Extensive unit tests ensure 100% coverage of the code, including exceptional behaviour.
 Tools like Valgrind and Clang Sanitizers verify memory safety, while Google OSS-Fuzz performs continuous fuzz testing.

 Notably, memory efficiency and speed were not primary focuses, allowing for slight trade-offs in these areas to prioritize ease of integration and reliability.